British study shows how fast kilos return after ending weight-loss drugs

 However, recent data has suggested that “around half of people discontinue these medications within a year”, she told a press conference.

-This might be because of common side effects such as nausea or the price – these drugs can cost over US$1,000 (S$1,283) a month in the US.
+This might be because of common side effects such as nausea or the price – these drugs can cost more than US$1,000 (S$1,280) a month in the US.

 So the researchers reviewed 37 studies looking at ceasing different weight-loss drugs, finding that participants regained around 0.4kg a month.

-Six of the clinical trials involved semaglutide – the ingredient used in Novo Nordisk’s brands Ozempic and Wegovy – and tirzepatide used for Eli Lilly’s Mounjaro and Zepbound.
+Six of the clinical trials involved semaglutide – the ingredient used in Novo Nordisk brands Ozempic and Wegovy – and tirzepatide used for Eli Lilly’s Mounjaro and Zepbound.

 While taking these two drugs, the trial participants lost an average of nearly 15kg.